metalman3797/Cura-Dremel-Printer-Plugin/README.md

 # Usage
 Once the plugin has been installed you can use it by following the steps outlined below:
 1. open Cura
-2. (Skip if Step 4 above was not performed) select the Dremel 3D20 as your printer (cura->preferences->printers->add)
+2. Select the Dremel 3D20 as your printer (cura->preferences->printers->add)
 ![Select the Dremel 3D20](/docs/addprinter.png)

-3. Select Dremel PLA (if step 6 above was performed) or any other PLA filament (if step 6 was not performed, or if other PLA settings are preferred) as your filament type
+3. Select Dremel PLA filament (even if you're using a different brand) as your filament type - this enables the print quality settings for the Dremel3D20.
 ![Select the Dremel pla](/docs/selectpla.png)

 4. Set the slicing options that you want.